Support in, complain out

 When Susan had breast cancer, we heard a lot of lame remarks, but our favorite came from one of Susan’s colleagues.
 She wanted, she needed, to visit Susan after the surgery, but Susan didn’t feel like having visitors, and she said so.
 Her colleague’s response?
 “This isn’t just about you.”
 “It’s not?”
 Susan wondered.
 “My breast cancer is not about me?
 It’s about you?”—Susan Silk and Barry Goldman

 It can be helpful to evaluate your relationship with the grieving person.

 Instructions: In the center ring, write the name of the person who is struggling.
 Moving outward from the center, write the name(s) of the people next closest to the person in the center.
 Repeat as many times as necessary.

 - The person in the center of the ring can say anything they want to anyone in any circle.
-They can be frustrated, they can have a tantrum, they can despair - anything is fair game.
+They can be frustrated, they despair - anything is fair game.

-- People in the outer circles can only complain to people who are outside of their own ring.
+- People in the outer circles can only complain or ask questions about the details of the situation to people who are outside of their own ring.